 Diagnosing your condition may require going to a rheumatologist or other specialist.
 Some of these symptoms may also indicate fibromyalgia, chronic fatigue syndrome or multiple sclerosis.
 We will work with your doctor to obtain the medical records needed for your claim.

 At The Law Offices of Kenneth Hiller, PLLC, our knowledgeable lawyers can help you apply for benefits or appeal a denied claim.
 Contact us to set up a free consultation.
-We serve clients in Buffalo New York.
 Learn more about what our experienced attorneys can do to pursue the Social Security disability benefits you are legally entitled to receive.